A Classical Skull-Mask Baseline, and What 5 MRI Slices Did Not Prove

 Algorithm Overview

-After several iterations (more on that later), I settled on this pipeline:
+After several iterations (more on that later), I settled on this implementation:

 flowchart LR